sbcs-informatics/sbcs-informatics.github.io/0_0_frontpage.md

 #SBCS-Informatics

-This is a README explaining how to use the Apocrita HPC resource, it contains:
+This is a README explaining how to use the Apocrita HPC resource from an SBCS perspective, it contains:

 * Instructions on how to submit jobs and use Apocrita generally
 * An introduction to the command line and Unix